musicjoeyoung/MusicMemoryGame/README.md

 ## Description:

-My goal was to make a game that tests the user's ability to strengthen their tonal and visual memory.
+My goal was to make a game that tests the user's ability to remember and playback different arrangements of pitches and also strengthen their tonal and visual memory.

 ## About